 Georgia Personal Injury Claims

 These numbers are for all of Georgia.
-Certainly, the average verdict in Atlanta, Fulton, and DeKalb are much higher statistically.Sample Car Accident Jury Verdicts in Georgia
+Certainly, the average verdict in Atlanta, Fulton, and DeKalb are much higher statistically.

-Below is an unrepresentative sampling of car accident verdict in Georgia, mostly in the Atlanta area.
+Below is an unrepresentative sampling of car accident jury payouts and out-of-court settlements in Georgia, mostly in the Atlanta area.
 Why unrepresentative?
 Because we have skipped over a lot of defense verdicts and small verdicts.

 The damages recoverable in a Georgia wrongful death action include the victim's expected earnings, or the value of the victim's services, from the date of the victim's death due to negligence to the statistically projected date of natural death (using life tables), plus an intangible element representing the full value of the life to the victim.Caps on Personal Injury Damages

 Georgia law caps punitive damages at $250,000.00 unless the party acted with specific intent to harm.
-Punitive damages may only be awarded in auto accident cases or other tort claims when proven by clear and convincing evidence (as opposed to the preponderance of evidence).Zone of Danger
+Punitive damages may only be awarded in auto accident cases or other tort claims when proven by clear and convincing evidence (as opposed to the preponderance of evidence).

-Under Georgia's law, a plaintiff seeking damages for emotional distress must demonstrate that: (1) he/she suffered a physical impact; (2) the impact caused him/her physical injury; and (3) the injury caused his/her mental suffering or emotional distress.Actual Physical Contact Uninsured Motorist Rule
+Under Georgia's law, a plaintiff seeking damages for emotional distress must demonstrate that: (1) he/she suffered a physical impact; (2) the impact caused him/her physical injury; and (3) the injury caused their mental suffering or emotional distress.Actual Physical Contact Uninsured Motorist Rule

-There are three components of a medical malpractice lawsuit in Georgia: the doctor's duty to his patient; the doctor's breach of that duty through the failure to exercise the requisite degree of skill and care; and an injury proximately caused by the physician's failure.
+There are three components of a medical malpractice lawsuit in Georgia: the doctor's duty to his patient, the doctor's breach of that duty through the failure to exercise the requisite degree of skill and care, and an injury proximately caused by the physician's failure.

 - Claims against Grady Memorial Hospital and Grady Health

-In cases involving causation issues that can be resolved solely by testimony from a medical expert, the testimony must be based, at a minimum or reasonable probability.Contacting an Auto Accident Lawyer
+In cases involving causation issues that can be resolved solely by testimony from a medical expert, the testimony must be based at a minimum or reasonable probability.Contacting an Auto Accident Lawyer

-If you have suffered a serious injury in Atlanta from a car accident and want to speak to an auto accident lawyer or a personal injury lawyer about a medical malpractice or a product liability claim, call 800-553-8082 or click here for a free consultation.Other Useful Links for Georgia Personal Injury Cases
+If you have suffered a serious injury in Atlanta from a car accident and want to speak to an auto accident lawyer or a personal injury lawyer about a medical malpractice or a product liability claim, call 800-553-8082 or click here for a free consultation.Other Useful Links for Georgia Personal Injury Lawsuits

 - Average Product Defect Verdicts (data on product defect verdicts by type of product)